 The words “George Davis is innocent” can still be seen on some motorway bridges.

 In this shot, the policeman with the large mutton chops seems to be guarding the heavy roller.

 Davis was an east London minicab driver jailed for his part in an armed robbery.
-In 1975, he was sentenced to a 20-year prison, which he’d been serving at Albany Prison on the Isle of Wight.
+In 1975, he was sentenced to a 20-year prison term, beginning at Albany Prison on the Isle of Wight.

-The robbery had taken place at the London Electricity Board’s offices in Ilford, Essex, on 4 April 1974.
-During the attack, a police officer was shot and injured.
-Another was run over.
+The robbery took place at the London Electricity Board’s offices in Ilford, Essex, on 4 April 1974.
+During the attack a police officer was shot and injured.
+A second officer was run over.
 Four men were arrested.
 Only Davis was convicted.
 He said he had been fitted up by the police.
-He said it over and over.
-Rose Davis, his wife, believed his innocence.
-So too did his best friend called Peter Chappell who said he had seen Davis driving his mini cab at the time of the robbery.
+Davis never let up protesting his innocence.
+Rose Davis, his wife, believed him.
+So too did Davis’ best friend, Peter Chappell.
+He said he’d seen Davis driving his mini cab at the time of the robbery.
 It was Chappell who had dug up the cricket pitch in Leeds.

 No-one in power believed any of them.